maxhallinan/hemulen.js/README.markdown

 Properties:

+- `hemulen-toomany.detail.hemulen`
+    + Type: Object
+    + The `Hemulen` class instance bound to the Hemulen element emitting the event.
-- `hemulen-toomany.detail.hemulenId`
+- `hemulen-toomany.detail.hemulenElId`
     + Type: String
+    + The Hemulen storage key identifying the Hemulen element emitting the event.
 - `hemulen-toomany.detail.files`
     + Type: File List
-- `hemulen-toomany.detail.hemulen`
-    + Type: Object
+    + The group of files that were dropped on the drag&ndash;and&ndash;drop field but not placed in Hemulen storage.

 ####Wrong Type